MrClottom/ez-staker-contracts/README.md

   will represent the new fee.

 #### 2.2 `HexMock.sol`
 This contract is deployed to testnets as it is only for testing purposes.
-The address for this contract can be found in `src/uitls/addresses.json` in the attribute `[network].hexMock`.
+The address for this contract can be found in `utils` in the attribute `addresses[network].hexMock`.
 This mock only provides the basic ERC20 functions as well as the minimum necessary methods to simulate the mainnet Hex contract.
 Note this contract has `18` decimals instead of the `8` of mainnet Hex.